SuboptimalEng/cpp-tutorials/README.md

 # 🦾 C++ Tutorials

 This repo contains the code for my C++ tutorials on YouTube.
-Since C++ is a huge language, I plan to use Bjarne Stoustrup's [4th edition exercises PDF](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
-However, I don't plan to follow it to the letter.
+Since C++ is a huge language, I plan to use Bjarne Stoustrup's [4th edition exercises](https://www.stroustrup.com/4thExercises.pdf) as a rough guide for my study plan (and videos).
+However, I don't plan to follow them to the letter.
 I will likely deviate from it often and go over topics that I find interesting as I learn them.

 As such, these C++ tutorials are not meant to be consumed in any specific order (even though each folder will be numbered).
 This ordering represents "the moment